SH-Holdings/Wind-Turbin/README.md

 - `dev-souf` is a branch for @Sotounsi commits.
 - `development` is the main branch of development which requires PRs.

-# How to run the project (dev-souf)
+# How to run the project

 - Clone the project
-- Run `git checkout dev-souf` to switch to the development branch

 ## Frontend